Warner Records: End of an era: Ostin and Waronker depart

 During 1994–1995, Warner Bros.'s successes and problems with its artists were overshadowed by a protracted period of highly publicized internecine strife, centering on Warner Music Group chairman Robert J. Morgado and his successor Michael J. Fuchs.
 In September 1993, Ostin began negotiations to renew his contract and it was at this point that Morgado unveiled his plan for a major corporate shakeup of the Warner group.
 This triggered a series of damaging corporate conflicts and in particular created a fatal rift between Morgado and Ostin.
 The first major casualty was Elektra chairman Bob Krasnow, who resigned abruptly in July 1994.

 For many years Ostin had reported directly to Time Warner chairman Steve Ross (and then to Ross's successor Gerald Levin) but Morgado now insisted that Ostin should report to him, and he established a new division, Warner Music US, headed by Doug Morris, to oversee the three main record labels.
 Fearing the loss of autonomy and worried that he would be obliged to implement Morgado's "slash-and-burn" policy to streamline the label's staff and artist roster, he refused to carry out Morgado's orders and decided not to renew his contract.
 Ostin officially stepped down from Warner Bros. when his contract expired on December 31, 1994, although he stayed on as a senior consultant to Time Warner's chairman until August 1995.
 He later commented:

 Ostin's departure sent shockwaves through the company and the industry, and elicited glowing tributes from colleagues and competitors like Joe Smith and Clive Davis, and musicians like Paul Simon and R.E.M.
 It also triggered an exodus of Warner executives who had joined the company primarily because of Ostin.
-Next to go was Lenny Waronker—he was initially designated to succeed Ostin as chairman but he ultimately declined the job and left WBR soon after.
+Next to go was Lenny Waronker—he was designated to succeed Ostin as chairman but ultimately declined the job and left WBR soon after.
 Following a period of uncertainty and speculation, the two joined forces to establish a new label, DreamWorks Records.
-Waronker was replaced by ex Atlantic Records president Danny Goldberg, but his tenure proved short.
+Waronker was replaced by ex–Atlantic Records president Danny Goldberg, but his tenure proved short.
 Long-serving WBR executive Russ Thyret, who had joined the label in 1971 and worked closely with Mo Ostin for many years, was promoted to vice-chairman in January 1995.